tjbuck11/R-Projects/Loan-Default-Prediction/README.md

 ## Conclusion
 From my analysis, some important findings can be useful for future loan default model formulations.
 The main takeaway is that predicting loan defaults is extremely difficult.
 I hypothesize there was some omitted-variable bias within the data that made my specific prediction much for difficult, but I think this concept can be stretched generally to loan defaults.
 Typically, people do not intend on defaulting but instead have extenuating circumstances that lead to it, which rarely show up within the data.
 Data could potentially get updated with new information, but specific financially straining events may never show up.
 This specific case can help show that we cannot always rely on the model and that mistakes are likely to be made.
 However, I do believe my analytical method can prove useful in mitigating the effects of model mistakes.
 With loan defaults models, the false negative rate should be minimized so banks avoid being blindsided by loan defaults and can effectively plan for them, but the false positive rate should still be kept in check to mitigate overcompensating.

-When looking specifically at the data, it appears bank grades are limited in terms of predicting defaults, as evident by the same default rate for both grade A and E loans.
+When looking specifically at the data, it appears bank grades are limited in predicting defaults, as evident by the same default rate for grade A and E loans.
 Some obvious variables did prove to be useful such as the borrower’s number of delinquencies in the past 2 years and the time since the last payment.
 However, no one statistic proved to be useful in predicting loan defaults.
 Future analysis should be conducted to determine if there are substantial relationships between the interaction of multiple variables or sequences of variables satisfying a specific criterion since this could lead to more accurate predictions.
 A random forest model could be utilized to test if sequences of variables generate more accurate classifications than using them independently.
 Additionally, the KNN model showed that as k increased the number of defaults predicted decreased, which could indicate the predictor variables and default status display extremely local relationships since small changes in the predictor variables correspond to small changes in the default status.
 However, this needs to be explored further to ensure this trend was not simply the result of imbalanced data.
 Variable selection techniques could also be done for each model type so the best predictors are selected to produce maximum performance.

 During my initial research, other loan default prediction projects I found displayed similar results to those I achieved.
-This could indicate the data itself is the root cause of the models misclassifying a large number of loans since the analysis did not provide definitive clues as to how the loan default status should be predicted.
+This could indicate the data itself is the root cause of the models misclassifying many loans since the analysis did not provide definitive clues as to how the loan default status should be predicted.
 Therefore, future analysis and model predictions on another dataset with similar attributes would help test this claim.
 Comprehensive data gathering may be the biggest challenge to creating an accurate loan default prediction model.
 However, overcoming this hurdle would revolutionize the banking industry and hopefully make large-scale loan default catastrophes a thing of the past.

+## Appendix A

+### Figure 1.1
+A table with the name, type, and description of each variable from the loan data.

+## Appendix B
+### Figure 1.2
+Box Plots showing each categorical variable’s default percentage and default frequency per category.
+It appears the home status “Rent” and “Own” as well as grades F and G have slightly higher default rates than the average.

+### Figure 1.3
+Some numerical predictors had few unique values, so boxplots were better for visualizations, and others had spread-out distributions, so summary statistic comparisons were used.
+The default rate appears to be larger for more than 4 delinquencies, more than 2 public records, and exactly 4 inquiries in the past 6 months.
+Additionally, all statistics for the collection amount are larger for defaulted loans, and all statistics for the recovery fees are smaller for defaulted loans.

+### Figure 1.4
+A heat map showing the correlation between all numerical predictors and boxplots showing the distribution of numerical predictors by default status.
+There is essentially no multicollinearity or strong relationships between numerical predictors and limited variation in all predictors when comparing default statuses.
+However, borrowers of defaulted loans appear to have slightly higher homeownership values and weeks since the last payment, but a lower number of open accounts on average.

+### Figure 1.5
+These are bar plots showing the default rate for the top 10 titles and batches with the most defaults.
+The number on top of each bar corresponds to the total number of defaults which provides a frame of reference so the values with the highest default percentage are not always chosen since they may only correspond to a couple of loans.

+### Figure 1.6
+A table of the predictors being used for models besides logistic regression that includes the variable type and description.

+## Appendix C
+### Figure 1.7
+The output of LASSO regression where the optimal lambda was determined using cross-validation with the “glmnet” package.

+### Figure 1.8
+The confusion matrix output for all models, with the predictions column an abbreviated version of the model as well as a table showing the sensitivity, specificity, false positive rate, false negative rate, and overall error rate for each model.